HBS-Urosystem/covid-19hbs/content/pages/index/index.en.md

         ### Clungene® COVID-19 IgG/IgM Rapid Test

         It detects the antibodies produced by the human immune system against the SARS-CoV-2 virus (IgG and (IgM).
 This test is for detecting the late phase of the infection, just as well as an infection happened in the past.

-Sensitivity: 86.6%.
+        <small>Sensitivity: 86.6%.
 Specificity: 98.33% (IgG+IgM combined).
-8 days after the appearance of the symptoms, sensitivity is over 90%.
+8 days after the appearance of the symptoms, sensitivity is over 90%.</small>
       link: /serology-test
       cta: Details
   text: >-